lavinan26/oada-formats-viewer/README.md

 acts as an inventory of known agricultural data formats.
 This application will allow users to view data formats with their definitions and vocabularies available in "oada-formats" repository.

+### How do I get set up? ###

+Clone this repo.

+Open the terminal and do an npm install.

+Start the application with the command npm start.